-When I think over all of my relationships, I think of all of the many instances of misunderstanding or bruised feelings that could have been remedied in such a simple way: by using the power of the 5 love languages.
+When I think over all of my relationships, I think of all of the many instances of misunderstanding or bruised feelings that could have been remedied in such a simple way: by understanding your love language.

 Like a lot of people I know, I went through most of my life (until I was in college) not knowing what a love language was.
 I’d never even heard the term until a few years ago.

-I talk briefly in this post on how introverts can improve their relationships that finally understanding what my unique love language is had a significant impact on my relationships, particularly my relationship with my mom.
+I talk briefly in this post that finally understanding what my unique love language is had a significant impact on my relationships, particularly my relationship with my mom.

 My mother and I have completely different love languages—which is often what happens among different relationships, with different personality types involved.
 For the longest time, her love language was giving and receiving gifts (although she believes as she’s gotten older that this has changed).
 Throughout my childhood, she would try her best to make sure I got whatever I asked for or wanted. #onlychildsyndrome

 This was just me being a kid.
 When you’re 5 years old and see a toy you want, of course you ask for it.
 She showed her love to me by giving me all sorts of gifts.